static-frame/static-frame/README.rst

 False

-If performing calculations on the ``Frame`` that result in a Series with the same ``Index``, a grow-only ``FrameGO`` can be used.
-This limited form of mutation provide a convenient compromise between mutability and immutability.
+If performing calculations on the ``Frame`` that result in a Series with a compatible ``Index``, a grow-only ``FrameGO`` can be used to add columns.
+This limited form of mutation, i.e., only the addition of columns, provides a convenient compromise between mutability and immutability.
+(Underlying NumPy array data remains immutable.)

 >>> frame_go = frame.to_frame_go()
 >>> tracks = frame.iter_group('albumId', axis=0).apply(lambda g: len(g))